 - Spicy sauces in open containers on tables

 - Milk and other dairy products from questionable sources

 - Any food product from a street vendor that you have not seen boiling for at least 5 minutes

 - Fruit that has been peeled by someone else

 Bottled or canned beverages are usually considered safe, especially if carbonated.
 Beverages that are boiled, such as tea, coffee, hot chocolate, are also considered safe.
 Before opening a bottled or canned beverage, be sure to wipe the container opening and drinking edge with a clean tissue.
-It is wise to use clean straws for drinking cold beverages.
-Experienced travelers often bring their own supply.
+If possible use clean straws for drinking cold beverages.
+(Experienced travelers often bring their own supply.)

-To err on the side of caution, it’s wise to never drink tap water or use it for tooth brushing.
+To be safe, do not drink tap water or use it for brushing your teeth.
 Also, do not open or rinse your mouth when showering.
 Placing a towel in the sink in your room helps to remind you not to use the tap water and instead use bottled water.

 Don't forget about ice.
 Ice should be considered contaminated.
 This includes ice on board airlines when traveling back home.

 © Copyright 1995-2016 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?